1991 Bulgarian parliamentary election

 Parliamentary elections were held in Bulgaria on 13 October 1991.
 They were the first elections held under the country's first post-communist constitution, which had been promulgated three months earlier.
+Voter turnout was 84%.

-The result was a victory for the Union of Democratic Forces (SDS), which won 110 of the 240 seats.
+The Union of Democratic Forces (SDS) emerged as the largest party, winning 110 of the 240 seats.
 The Bulgarian Socialist Party, the successor to the Communist Party, finished a close second with 106 seats.
+The Movement for Rights and Freedoms, which represented the ethnic-Turkish minority, won 24 seats.
+None of the other 58 parties that contested the elections crossed the 4% electoral threshold necessary to win seats in parliament.

-Voter turnout was 83.9%.
-Following the election, SDS leader Philip Dimitrov became Prime Minister, heading a coalition of the SDS and the Movement for Rights and Freedoms.
+Following the elections SDS leader Philip Dimitrov became Prime Minister, heading a coalition of the SDS and the Movement for Rights and Freedoms.
+It was the first noncommunist government in Bulgaria in 46 years.